Polar Coding for Non-Stationary Channels: Introduction

 \section{Introduction}

 \PARstart{P}{olar} codes were introduced by Ar{\i}kan in the seminal work of \cite{Arikan}.
 Polar codes are the first family of codes for the class of binary-input symmetric discrete memoryless channels that are provable to be capacity-achieving with low encoding and decoding complexity~\cite{Arikan}.
-Polar codes and polarization phenomenon have been successfully applied to various problems such as wiretap channels~\cite{MV}, data compression~\cite{Arikan2,Ab}, broadcast channels~\cite{MH}, and multiple access channels~\cite{STY,MELK}.
-The error exponent and finite-length scaling behavior of polar codes are also very well-studied~\cite{AT,hassani,guruswami,MUH,GB,FV}.
+Polar codes and polarization phenomenon have been successfully applied to a wide range of problems including data compression~\cite{Arikan2,abbe2011polarization}, broadcast channels~\cite{mondelli2015achieving,goela2015polar}, multiple access channels~\cite{STY,MELK}, and physical layer security~\cite{MV,andersson2010nested,chou2015polar,wei2016polar}.
+The error exponent and finite-length scaling behavior of polar codes are also well-studied~\cite{AT,hassani,guruswami,MUH,GB,FV,pfister2016near,fazeli2017binary}.